 Do you hate feeling rushed?
 I certainly do.
 Well… if you procrastinate during income tax season, you’re not only going to have to finish things up at the last minute.
 You also run the risk of making mistakes.
 And if that happens you’ll have to deal with stiff tax penalties as well.
 And if you need more convincing to get your tax return game on, consider IRS audit red flags.
 Filing your tax return on time is one way to reduce that risk.
 Let’s get income tax crack-a-lackin’.

 Don’t think about it anymore.
 Open up your calendar and schedule the earliest possible time to devote to getting your documents in order.
 During that time, don’t let anything interrupt you.
+And while your at it, make sure you take advantage of every tax saving move before year end.
+Put a note in your calendar so you consider these maneuvers in October, November or at the very latest December.

 Realize that once you start putting your papers in order you may discover that you are missing some key data.
 That’s why you need to start preparing for tax season right now.
 Really focus on this.